SatYu26/OCBC-Submission-Data_and_AI_Track/Readme.md

 # FULL PROJECT

-To look at the full project with Dataset and Output Model Visit this Google Drive link <a href='https://drive.google.com/drive/folders/1y_oMFMr1wG6oIp2IqdmCKDSsP3ZDD0Fh?usp=sharing'>HERE</a>.
+- To look at the full project with Dataset and Output Model Visit this Google Drive link <a href='https://drive.google.com/drive/folders/1y_oMFMr1wG6oIp2IqdmCKDSsP3ZDD0Fh?usp=sharing'>HERE</a>.
+- To only see the working Google colab file visit <a href="https://colab.research.google.com/drive/18kQ265A6rVZbhiV77xIUqEHscKh3HvxN?usp=sharing">HERE</a>.